jsmith/changes-since-last-tag/README.md

   <a href="https://github.com/jsmith/changes-since-last-tag/actions"><img alt="typescript-action status" src="https://github.com/jsmith/changes-since-last-tag/workflows/test/badge.svg"></a>
 </p>

+> **WARNING: The GitHub list tags API was used to fetch the tags.
+It was assumed they were in chronological order; however, they are actually in alphabetical order.
+Using regular `v.X.X.X` versioning still works; however, if they are NOT alphabetical order this will not work as expected.
+More issue [here](https://stackoverflow.com/questions/19452244/github-api-v3-order-tags-by-creation-date)**

 # changes-since-last-tag

 Do you do deployments when you push a new tag?
 Do you ever have multiple deployments in single repository?
 Do some of those deployments take a long time?
 Could some of these deployments be sometimes skipped if certain files haven't changed?
 If you answered yes to all of these questions, this action might be for you.